rbnhmll/vue-workshop/vueJS_workshop--notes.md

 ### Emit change event back to parent component

 You can now select the search type by radio button, but it doesn't really do anything yet.
-We need to pass this info back up to the main component, `App.vue`.
+We need to pass this selection info back up to the main component, `App.vue` where our main application `state` is.

 We need to watch the radio buttons for a `change` event, and then pass the value up the chain to the `App` component `data` `Object`.